gamesbook/pyprototypr/docs/source/core_shapes.rst

 ~~~~
 `↑ <shape-index_>`_

-It may seem strange to view text as a "shape"; but from a drawing point of
+It may seem strange to view text as a "shape" but, from a drawing point of
-view, its really just a series of complex lines drawn in a particular pattern!
+view, it's really just a series of complex lines drawn in a particular pattern!
 Thus text has size, color and position in common with many other shapes, as
 well as its own special properties.